Cldwlkn13/irish-golf-society/README.md

 - As a Golf Club owner, I want to see the event scheduled is being promoted.
   - Calendar page shows all the upcoming events with attractive images and links to the Club's homepage.

+**Bugs**
+ - The scaling of HTML table on the standings page was quite poor without some alterations to the font size and paddings in the media queries.
+ - The timeline "Latest News" feature did not perform well at lower screen sizes.
+The circles and the lines became detached.
+So at the smaller sizes a design decision was made to remove the line.
+ - The duration of the ticker animation was poor when implemented and would not show the full information before commencing the next loop.
+This was fixed by amending the 'animation-duration' property to 40 seconds.
+ - Trying to click the links in the ticker was troublesome as the ticker did not pause and the user could physically miss the link.
+So a pause on hover action was implemented.

 ## Deployment